lando/lando/docs/recipes/pantheon.md

 What works on Pantheon **should** also work on Lando.

-You can get more in depth information about the services this recipe provides by running `lando info`
+You can get more in-depth information about the services this recipe provides by running `lando info`.

 ```bash
 # Navigate to the app